 About the Author/Sobre el autor

-Robert Rosen is the author of Nowhere Man: The Final Days of John Lennon, an international bestseller that's been translated into six languages.
-His investigative memoir, Beaver Street: A History of Modern Pornography, was published worldwide by Headpress and received critical acclaim across the cultural spectrum, from Vanity Fair to academic journals to Adult Video News.
-Over the course of his career, he's edited pornographic magazines and an underground newspaper, written speeches for the Secretary of the Air Force, and been awarded a Hugo Boss poetry prize.
-Rosen's work has appeared in publications all over the world, including The Independent (U.K.), Uncut (U.K.), Erotic Review (U.K.), Mother Jones, The Soho Weekly News, La Repubblica (Italy), Dagospia (Italy), VSD (France), Proceso (Mexico), Reforma (Mexico), and El Heraldo (Colombia).
+Robert Rosen is the author of Nowhere Man: The Final Days of John Lennon, an international bestseller that's been translated into many languages.
+His latest book, A Brooklyn Memoir, is about growing up in Flatbush in the 1950s and 60s, surrounded by Auschwitz survivors and WWII vets who fought the Nazis.
+His investigative memoir, Beaver Street: A History of Modern Pornography, received critical acclaim across the cultural spectrum, from Vanity Fair to academic journals to Adult Video News.
+Over the course of his career, he's edited pornographic magazines and an underground newspaper, written speeches for the Secretary of the Air Force, and was awarded a Hugo Boss poetry prize.
+Rosen's work has appeared in publications all over the world, including The Village Voice, The Independent (U.K.), Uncut (U.K.), Erotic Review (U.K.), Mother Jones, The Soho Weekly News, La Repubblica (Italy), Dagospia (Italy), VSD (France), Proceso (Mexico), Reforma (Mexico), and El Heraldo (Colombia).

-Born in Brooklyn, Rosen attended Erasmus Hall High School and the City College of New York, where he studied creative writing with Joseph Heller, James Toback, and Francine du Plessix Gray.
+Born in Brooklyn, Rosen attended Erasmus Hall High School and the City College of New York, where he studied creative writing with Joseph Heller and Francine du Plessix Gray.
 He lives in Manhattan with his wife, Mary Lyn Maiscott, a writer, editor, and singer.
-They both do freelance editorial work for Vanity Fair magazine.

-Nacido en Brooklyn, Rosen asistió a la Erasmus Hall High School y al City College de Nueva York, donde estudió escritura creativa con Joseph Heller, James Toback y Francine du Plessix Gray.
+Nacido en Brooklyn, Rosen asistió a la Erasmus Hall High School y al City College de Nueva York, donde estudió escritura creativa con Joseph Heller y Francine du Plessix Gray.
 Vive en Manhattan con su esposa, Mary Lyn Maiscott, una cantante compositora y periodista de música.
 Ambos hacen trabajo editorial freelance para la revista Vanity Fair.

 Robert Rosen is an American writer born in Brooklyn, New York, on July 27, 1952.
 He is the author of Nowhere Man: The Final Days of John Lennon, a controversial account of the ex-Beatle's last five years, based on Rosen’s memory of Lennon’s diaries.